DynamoDS/Dynamo/src/Extensions/Dynamorph/README.md

 - [ ] Handle node deletion to clear geometry data

 ##### Miscellaneous Tasks #####
-- [ ] Use layout qualifier in GLSL instead of hard-coding
 - [ ] Translate directly into GeometryData as interleaved
 - [ ] Fix: Line segment with 0 vertex should be filtered
 - [ ] Fix: Warning surrounding deprecated GLM functions